Discover Scarlett, a brain training app on tablet, designed by Dynseo that helps you train your memory at your own pace.

 Crazy Waterfall

-Find the differences between the model on the left and the propositions on the right.
+Find the differences between the symbols between the template on the left and the proposals on the right.

 Stage 4 – Alzheimer’s